QuantStack/Arbalister/README.md

 With this single tool, we can get most dependencies, including NodeJS and Python themselves.
 Head to their site for installation instructions.

+Run `pixi task list` for details on all available tasks.

 Only the javascript packages need to be installed.
 This is managed by the `jlpm` command, JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab in the Pixi file.